daaain/Handlebars/README.md

 Package Control will also auto-update the package from this point on!

+## Testing / contribution

+There are some sample templates in `test/` folder.
+It's possible to see the different supported and yet to be implemented use cases there.

+If you want to work on the package you should install AAAPackageDev either [from Github](https://github.com/SublimeText/AAAPackageDev) or from Package Control.
+With that you can edit the JSON version (`Handlebars.JSON-tmLanguage`) and let it export the Plist with the ST Build System.

+The nicest development setup I found so far is to have the package installed via Package Control and then symlinking the development Git repo to `Sublime settings folder > Packages`, which then overrides the installed one so you can toggle between them easily.

+Another great trick I found out about recently is the `Show scope name` shortcut (Shift + Control + P (OSX) or Shift + Control + Alt + P (Windows)) which will display the language scope on the status bar based on where your cursor is.

 ## Precompilation

 This package does not offer any Handlebars precompilation functionality to keep things simple, but you can use [Guard](https://github.com/guard/guard) (which is a file system watcher) and [Guard-Steering](https://github.com/guard/guard-steering) (a Handlebars precompiler from yours truly) to have all templates precompiled as you save them.